Sunday, November 25, 2012

 Marcus Hook Roll Band

 Track four gives this comp it's name, while it doesn't really count as music from obscure artists, the album remains quite obscure (it was to me at least) but on reflection is probably one of the most important albums in aussie hard rock history.
 As a teenager, George Young and his family emigrated from Glasgow, Scotland to Sydney in 1963.
 While stationed in a migrant's hostel he met up with future members of The Easybeats, including Dutch guitarist Harry Vanda [Johannes Vandenburg] and English singer Stevie Wright.
 None of the Easybeats were natives of Aus, and drawing on the popular sounds of the UK, they quickly became the premier Sydney rock band.
 After the band's relocation to London and subsequent demise, most members returned to Australia.
 Young and Vanda worked together on various projects, of which the Marcus Hook Roll Band was one.
 George's precise staccato rhythm style can be heard on 'Goodbye Jane' as it could earlier on Easybeats tracks like St. Loius, a sound that would also become the signature of George's younger brother Angus, who, along with other Young brother Malcolm, played on the sole Marcus Hook Roll band album 'Tales of Old Grand-Daddy' (1973).
 The rest is history.
 I have joined my fave two tracks from the album, the track 'Ape Man' is especially fun, maybe it was a hard rockin' response to The Kinks?
+Read more at brooklynvegan (link)

 Stockley See Mason Band

 Track six is from The Stockley See Mason Band.
 'The Last One To Know' is a tour de force of co-operative wailing guitar work, as it is a super group of sorts with three established guitarists.
 I found some great info posted by Micko in the Midoztouch forum.
 His whole post can be read here. "....here's the SSM Band's album from 1979 "Beg Steal Or Borrow".
 As would be obvious to those who are into knowing who the musos are in the bands we loved back then, each of these 3 guys already had an amazing pedigree as guitarists, singers & songwriters with some of our best bands when they came together in 1978.
 Chris Stockley had played in Cam-Pact, Axiom, The Dingoes, Greg Quill's Southern Cross & had tenures with Rock Doctors, Jimmy Barnes & Broderick Smith among many others to come.
+Sam See had been an early member of Sherbet before making his name with Flying Circus, Fraternity, Greg Quill's Southern Cross & later on John Farnham's band, Goanna, Zarzoff Brothers & again Brod Smith.

-Add Glyn Mason's pedigree & it's very apparent what a talented band we have her.
+Add Glyn Mason's pedigree & it's very apparent what a talented band we have here.
 Glyn came to Australia from NZ with The Rebels (formerly Larry's Rebels), then quickly found himself part of the Chain line-up that recorded Live & Live Again.
-After replacing Jeff St John in Copperwine for a short time he formed the groundbreakinbg country rock group Home who recorded 2 albums, then he joined Mike Rudd in Ariel to share vocals & writing duties.
+After replacing Jeff St John in Copperwine for a short time he formed the groundbreaking country rock group Home who recorded 2 albums, then he joined Mike Rudd in Ariel to share vocals & writing duties.
 He was also a prominent performer at the Andy Durant Memorial Concert."

 Canned Rock